mattcarlotta/ssdtGen/README.md

 - DSDT ACPI tables must be vanilla(1).
 If any devices are renamed, forget it about it.
 Won't work.

 1.)
 XHCI must be named XHC via config.plist DSDT patch (recommended to install USBInjectAll.kext + XHCI-x99-injector.kext with a custom SSDT-UAIC.aml):
+<a href="https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/">Rehabman's Guide for Creating a Custom SSDT for USBInjectAll.kext</a>
+<a href="http://www.insanelymac.com/forum/topic/313296-guide-mac-osx-1012-with-x99-broadwell-e-family-and-haswell-e-family/page-53#entry2354822"> My Guide for using UsbInjectAll.kext with a Custom SSDT-UIAC.aml</a>

 ```
 Comment: Change XHCI to XHC